PingIDM

 cd ~/Downloads/tmp/IDMAdminUI

 2. Set the environment variables for your deployment.
 The variable_replacement.sh script substitutes these values into the compiled JavaScript bundles.
-The defaults below assume IDM is reachable through the same Nginx host:
+The following defaults assume IDM is reachable through the same Nginx host:

 export IDM_REST_URL=/openidm